PCoder23/session-cookie-example/README.md

 ## Getting Started

-These instructions will help you set up and run the Climate Change API on your local machine for development and testing purposes.
+These instructions will help you set up and run the API on your local machine for development and testing purposes.

 ### Prerequisites